spring-media/adsolutions-implementationReference/publisher/verticalmedia.md

 # Verticalmedia

-In this documentation you find the placement details for your Website.
+In this documentation you find the placement details for your Websites.

 ## Pagenames

--homepage
+- homepage
--automotive
+- automotive
--food
+- food
--gsconnect
+- gsconnect
--karriere
+- karriere
--artikel
+- artikel
--events
+- events
--gallery
+- gallery
--datenbank
+- datenbank
--jobboard
+- jobboard
--lexikon
+- lexikon
--suche
+- suche
--themenspezial
+- themenspezial

 ## AdLib